markusrenoldner/markusrenoldner.github.io/_portfolio/mfdopt.md

 collection: portfolio
 ---

-The course (EPFL-512) was given at EPFL in the summer semester 2025 by Professor Nicolas Boumal and Andreea Musat, see [course website and textbook](https://www.nicolasboumal.net/book/index.html#lectures).
+The course (EPFL-512) was given at EPFL in the summer semester 2025 by Professor Nicolas Boumal and Andreea Musat, see [course website](https://www.nicolasboumal.net/book/index.html#lectures).

 Contents: